Professional Background

 Representative Clients

-Carlos acts as counsel to the British Columbia Housing Management Commission, advising on a variety of real estate and lending matters in connection with their diverse operational mandate.
-He also acts as lead counsel to Great Northern Way Campus Ltd., a company established by the University of British Columbia, Simon Fraser University, the British Columbia Institute of Technology, and Emily Carr University of Art + Design, to oversee the revitalization of an 18-acre site on the False Creek Flats, including the relocation of the Emily Carr University of Art + Design campus and the establishment of a digital and creative district.
-Carlos is also general counsel to the British Columbia Craft Brewer’s Guild, the industry organization that represents and advocates for British Columbia’s craft brewers, and to numerous breweries that operate throughout the province.
+Carlos acts as counsel to BC Housing, advising on a variety of real estate and lending matters in connection with their diverse operational mandate.
+In that capacity, he has overseen the development of hundreds of unique social and affordable housing projects across the province.
+He also acts as lead counsel to Great Northern Way Campus Ltd., a company established by the University of British Columbia, Simon Fraser University, the British Columbia Institute of Technology, and Emily Carr University of Art + Design to oversee the development of an eighteen acre site on the False Creek Flats, including the relocation of the Emily Carr University of Art + Design campus, and the establishment of a digital and creative district integrated into the Broadway Subway Project.

-• Advising the British Columbia Housing Management Commission on a variety of real estate matters, including secured loan transactions, complex, multi-phase development projects, air space parcel subdivisions, commercial leasing, subdivision and rezoning, and acquisitions and sales.
+• Advising BC Housing on a variety of real estate matters, including secured loan transactions, complex, multi-phase development projects, air space parcel subdivisions, commercial leasing, subdivision and rezoning, and acquisitions and sales.

 • Assisting with the acquisition of a large, multi-use development with a significant transit component in New Westminster.